patrickkunka/datepicker/README.md

 Once a date has been selected, the `<input>`'s value will be updated with the new date, and a `change` event will be dispatched from the `<input>` element.

-A demo is included in the repo for a basic example of instantiation and styling.
+A demo is included in the repository for a basic example of instantiation and styling.

 ### Configuration